rhboot/shim/SBAT.md

 coordinate to release fixed components on the disclosure date, which bumps the global generation number for GRUB to 4.

- sbat revocation data would then require a grub with a global generation number of 4.
+ SBAT revocation data would then require a GRUB with a global generation number of 4.

 However, Vendor C mismerges the patches into one of their products and